 The next problem with the argument is that there are many texts of Scripture which are present in the Traditional Rite of Mass but are omitted or made optional in the new lectionary (which, if all the endless options and alternative texts were gathered into one book the thing would plummet to the center of the earth).
 The text of the great apostasy predicted in 2nd Thessalonians is present on the ember Saturday of Advent in the Traditional Rite, but absent in the new lectionary.
 Another example was pointed out by Cardinal Stickler speaking on the text of I Corinthians 11:27-29:

-"Apart from the pastoral difficulties for parishioners' understanding of texts demanding special exegesis, it turned out also as an opportunity-which was seized-to manipulate the retained texts in order to introduce new truths in place of the old.
+“Apart from the pastoral difficulties for parishioners’ understanding of texts demanding special exegesis, it turned out also as an opportunity-which was seized-to manipulate the retained texts in order to introduce new truths in place of the old.
 Pastorally unpopular passages-often of fundamental theological and moral significance-were simply eliminated.
 A classic example is the text from 1 Cor.
 11:27-29: here, in the narrative of the institution of the Eucharist, the serious concluding exhortation about the grave consequences of unworthy reception has been consistently left out, even on the Feast of Corpus Christi.
-The pastoral necessity of that text in the face of today's mass reception without confession and without reverence is obvious."
-(Online source)
+The pastoral necessity of that text in the face of today’s mass reception without confession and without reverence is obvious.”
+(1)

-"There is the basic human problem of having more than one year's worth of readings.
+“There is the basic human problem of having more than one year’s worth of readings.
 A single year is a natural period of time; it is healthy, pedagogically superior, and deeply consoling to come back, year after year, to the same readings for a given Sunday or weekday.
 This has been my experience.
 You get to know the Sunday readings especially; they become bone of your bone.
 You start to think of Sundays in terms of their readings, chants, and prayers, which stick in the mind all the more firmly because they are both spoken or chanted and read in the missal you are holding (more senses engaged).
 In this way the traditional Western liturgy shows its affinity to the Eastern liturgies, which go so far as to name Sundays after their Gospels or after some particular dogma emphasized.
 In the old days, the fourteenth Sunday after Pentecost had a distinctive identity: Protector noster was the introit, you knew its melody, and the whole Mass grew to be familiar, like a much-loved garden or a trail through the woods.
-Nowadays, who knows what the "tenth Sunday of Ordinary Time" is about!
-It's anyone's guess."
-Online source
+Nowadays, who knows what the “tenth Sunday of Ordinary Time” is about!
+It’s anyone’s guess.”
+(2)

 The New Lectionary thus loses some of its meaningfulness and can appear cold.
 First of all, let us suppose a Latin Novus Ordo where the propers were used, and not replaced by this or that hymn, something which is rubrically incorrect even in the NO. There is no theme, no attempt to unite the psalms sung with the readings.
 Sometimes they are consistently repeated throughout Sundays of the Year.